10 Steps to Becoming a Diplomatic Security Service Security Engineering Officer

 Tell us about yourself!
 The Bureau of Diplomatic Security looks forward to receiving your application and learning about you.
 Details matter, take your time to submit a complete and high-quality application for the position.

 To complete your application, please visit https://gov.pearsonvue.com/dsseot.html and create a web account.
 Follow the instructions to complete the Diplomatic Security Service Security Engineering Officer online application.
-Ensure to fully complete each section and answer all questions.
+Fully complete each section and answer all questions.
 You will not upload a resume to provide additional experience, so it is important your responses fully reflect your qualifications for this position.
 Note: Your application is saved automatically as you proceed through it.
 You may interrupt the application process and return later until final submittal, after which you will not be able to make changes.

 Step 3: Schedule and Take the Diplomatic Security Service Security Engineering Officer Test (DSSEOT)